-4.8 CG - Commercial District; General
+4.11 I1 - Industrial District; Light

-The CG District is intended to provide a land use category for most general businesses uses.
-This district can be used adjacent to all other commercial districts and the R4 and R5 residential districts.
-The Plan Commission and Board of Zoning Appeals should strive to use this district to encourage a strong and stable area for commerce.
-The Plan Commission and Board of Zoning Appeals should not encourage "strip development", rather development in clusters which share resources and minimize the cost of public utilities and services.
-The Plan Commission and Board of Zoning Appeals should also strive to minimize lighting, un-landscaped large parking lots, parking lots fronting the major streets and traffic conflicts in the CG District.
+The I1 District is intended to provide a land use category for most low to moderate impact business park and light industrial facilities.
+This district can be used adjacent to all other commercial districts, agricultural districts and the M1 and M2 residential districts.
+The Plan Commission and Board of Zoning Appeals should strive to use this district to develop a contiguous area, or cluster, for commerce and job creation.
+The Plan Commission and Board of Zoning Appeals should not encourage "spot zoning" with this district.
+The Plan Commission and Board of Zoning Appeals should also strive to minimize lighting, parking lots fronting the major streets, use of signs and traffic conflicts in the I1 District.